4bitFox/hisense_a7cc/README.md

 https://fans.hisense.com/forum.php?mod=viewthread&tid=206299
 ```
 Put stock rom files on Sd Card formatted as FAT32.
 There should be a folder named HNR320T_TF at the root of the SD Card which then contains the bin files.

 Put the SD Card in your phone and press E-Ink Button + VolUp + Power Button.
 It should then flash the screen after a few seconds.
 Release the buttons.
 It should now install the stock rom.

+Fun fact: I accidentally first used a A7 rom and it worked.
+I just had no colors obviously xD.
+Whooops

 # GSI
 WIP together with @denzilferreira Huge thanks to him :-)

+So far I have messed around with the LineageOS GSIs from [Andy Yan](https://sourceforge.net/projects/andyyan-gsi/files/).
+Sadly none of the ones I tried seem to work.

+The lineage-21-light and lineage-21-td-vndklite images resulted in the phone rebooting into its bootloader.

+The lineage-21-td build was different in that it booted into recovery instead.